NamanChh/Predictive_Maintainance/README.md

    - **Overstrain Failure (OSF):** If the product of tool wear and torque exceeds 11,000 minNm for the L product variant (12,000 M, 13,000 H), the process fails due to overstrain.
    - **Random Failures (RNF):** Each process has a 0.1% chance to fail regardless of its parameters.
 If at least one of the above failure modes is true, the process fails, and the 'machine failure' label is set to 1.

+## Accuracy
+Here, we've used 3 training splits for our model.
+0.2, 0.4 and 0.5 respectively.
+We noticed that we attained the maximum accuracy while using the <b>0.4 test train split</b>.

+## Conclusion
+In conclusion, predictive maintenance offers organizations a powerful tool for optimizing asset performance, minimizing downtime, and reducing maintenance costs.
+By harnessing the power of data analytics and machine learning, organizations can transition from reactive or scheduled maintenance practices to a proactive and data-driven approach, ultimately improving operational efficiency, asset reliability, and overall business performance.